iamdevonbutler/js-object-interface/Readme.md

 ### .filter()
 ### .assign()

+* *View src (./lib/index.js) and tests (./tests/main.test.js) for a more detailed understanding of the API.*

 plug function-properties module.

 * the usege of undefined, use null to represent no value or else there will be errors w/ select and such.

+## Performance

+Now I wouldn't consider the module to be a performance bottleneck, but I should mention that it is not optimized for high-performance applications.

 ## License
 MIT